Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Introduction

 In this paper, we take a principled approach towards building a practical interpretable automated scoring solution for large-scale assessments.
 An effective interpretability solution begins by identifying the diverse needs of each stakeholder in understanding the system's decisions, and by grounding the development of interpretable AI systems in those needs \cite{bhatt2020explainable,preece2018stakeholders,paez2019pragmatic}.
-Research on explainable automated scoring, on the other hand, has largely ignored this need-finding process.
-As we observe later in this paper (Section~\ref{sec:needs_and_principles}), this neglect has often led to several claimed interpretability solutions that fail to address the diverse and nuanced interpretability needs of the human actors in educational assessment.
+Research on interpretable automated scoring, on the other hand, has largely ignored this need-finding process.
+As we discuss in Section~\ref{sec:principles}, this neglect has often led to several claimed interpretability solutions that fail to address the diverse and nuanced interpretability needs of the human actors in educational assessment.

-We identify the needs and benefits of model explanations for various large-scale assessment stakeholder groups consisting of test takers, assessment developers, and test users (Section~\ref{sec:needs}).
-Targeted at those needs, we develop the principles of \textbf{faithful}, \textbf{grounded}, \textbf{traceable}, and \textbf{interchangeable} model interpretations for AI-driven automated scoring (Section~\ref{sec:principles}).
+Grounded in the decades-long literature on educational assessment, we identify the needs and benefits of scoring model explanations for various large-scale assessment stakeholder groups consisting of test takers, assessment developers, and test users (Section~\ref{sec:needs}).
+Targeted at those needs, we develop the principles of \textbf{faithful}, \textbf{grounded}, \textbf{traceable}, and \textbf{interchangeable} (\textbf{FGTI}) model interpretations for automated scoring (Section~\ref{sec:principles}).

-We further illustrate the feasibility of implementing these principles in practice and establish a concrete baseline for future work (Section~\ref{sec:analyticgrade}). \textbf{\textsc{AnalyticScore}} is the first interpretable automated short-answer scoring framework to embody our principles.
-It operates by extracting explicitly identifiable elements from unannotated response texts and featurizing each response into human-interpretable values based on those elements.
-These features are input to an intuitive ordinal logistic regression module for scoring.
+We further illustrate the feasibility of implementing the FGTI principles in practice and establish a concrete baseline for future research (Section~\ref{sec:analyticgrade}). \textbf{\textsc{AnalyticScore}} is the first interpretable automated scoring framework to embody our principles.
+It operates by extracting explicitly identifiable elements from unannotated student responses and featurizing each response into human-interpretable values based on those elements.
+These features are input to a logically traceable and human-interchangeable scoring module to produce a final scoring decision.